Rushi-Shirke/Employee-Management-System/README.md

 ### 🔧 Backend (Spring Boot)
 1. Clone the repository
 2. Import the backend project in your IDE
-3. Update `application.properties` with your MySQL credentials
+3. Update `application.properties` with your MySQL credentials(username,password)
 4. Run the application

 ### 🌐 Frontend (Angular)